xiahaolong/ACVirus/README.md

 Construct a phylogenetic tree and draw a genome-comparison diagram following the tree’s branching order.
 We provide two approaches:

 - build the tree directly from the prepared genome sequences
-- first run the **classify** step, then focus only on the clades of interest when constructing the tree
+- first run the **classify** step, then focus only on the taxonomy of interest when constructing the tree
 ```bash
 ACVirus tree --infile test.fasta --outdir outputfile
 ```